 Sam Goodchild and Aymeric Chapellier on Leyton finished the Transat Jacques Vabre into Fort de France, Martinique.
 The Anglo-French duo staged a significant comeback after being 283 miles behind the leaders at the Cape Verde islands racing a new course for this 15th edition of the Transat Jacques Vabre.

 The Leyton Sailing Team has completed the Grand Slam of the first season of the Pro Sailing Tour.
 After winning the Brest, La Rochelle and Las Palmas de Gran Canaria episodes, Sam and his crew won the Final Rush.
 A great achievement for our British skipper’s first year in the Ocean50.

 In July 2021, the 2nd Sustainable Organisations Summit was held in Marseille, France.
 Over the course of a week, Leyton brought together stakeholders who wanted to discuss various sustainable development issues.
 It was also an opportunity to receive and reward the winning startups of the Sustainable Innovation Challenge who presented their projects

 We were delighted with 4th place for Arthur Le Vaillant’s 1st Route du Rhum – what a performance!

 All the actions and activities of the team are consistent with the values of the Leyton Group.
-That is to say solidarity and excellence, but also the preservation of the environment by using our sailing project as a catalyst for good practices and initiatives focused on working together to create a more sustainable world.
+That is to say solidarity and excellence, but also the preservation of the environment by using our sailing project as a catalyst for good practices and initiatives focussed on working together to create a more sustainable world.